microsoft/GeoGen/README.md

 @inproceedings{esposito2024geogen,
-  title={GeoGen: Geometry-Aware Generative Modeling via Signed Distance Functions}, author={Esposito, Salvatore and Xu, Qingshan and Kania, Kacper and Hewitt, Charlie and Mariotti, Octave and Petikam, Lohit and Valentin, Julien and Onken, Arno and Mac Aodha, Oisin}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, year={2024}
+  title={GeoGen: Geometry-Aware Generative Modeling via Signed Distance Functions}, author={Esposito, Salvatore and Xu, Qingshan and Kania, Kacper and Hewitt, Charlie and Mariotti, Octave and Petikam, Lohit and Valentin, Julien and Onken, Arno and Mac Aodha, Oisin}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR) workshops}, year={2024}
   organization={IEEE}
 }